angulardart/site-angulardart/src/angular/tutorial/toh-pt4.md

 The *injector* doesn't know yet how to create a `HeroService`.
 If you ran the code now, Angular would fail with this error:

-<?code-excerpt?>
 ```
 EXCEPTION: No provider for HeroService!
 (AppComponent -> HeroService)
 ```

 To teach the injector how to make a `HeroService`,